gurvir-dhillon1/WASM-Draw/README.md

 make
 ```

-4. Host a local server to serve the files:
+4. Host a local server to serve the files (I personally use a python http server):
 ```
 python3 -m http.server
 ```